Trent Buhagiar: Central Coast Mariners

 Buhagiar signed a professional deal with the Central Coast Mariners on 5 January 2016.
 He first came into the matchday squad for a game against Melbourne City in February 2016.
 He scored his maiden goal on 28 December 2016 against Melbourne Victory in a 4–1 lost.
 In the next game, Buhagiar put on a man of the match performance where he scored and assisted a goal in a 2–2 against Melbourne City on 31 December 2016.
 On 4 May 2018, Buhagiar left the Central Coast Mariners.

 Sydney FC

 The week after leaving Central Coast Mariners, Buhagiar joined Sydney FC on 10 May 2018.
 Buhagiar was instrumental in the 2018 FFA Cup where he scored 4 goals in the knockout stage for the club leading them to the final of the FFA Cup.
 Buhagiar also went on to have a red hot form where he scored 5 goals in 6 appearances in the 2020 AFC Champions League group stage.
-He than helped the club to win the 2019–20 A-League title.
+He then helped the club to win the 2019–20 A-League title.

 Buhagiar than left Sydney FC at the end of the 2021–22 season where he raked up a total of 21 goals and 9 assists in 73 appearances across all competition.